Remember When (The Sopranos): Synopsis

 Larry tells the FBI that the late Jackie Aprile, Sr. killed Overall.
 Upon receiving this news, Tony rents a sport fishing boat to celebrate with Paulie.
 However, Paulie is uneasy as he remembers the killing of Big Pussy on a boat.
 On the open sea, Tony questions Paulie again about the joke leak; Paulie again denies involvement.
 Tony glances at a hatchet and some fishing knives, but the tension passes.
 That night, Paulie has a dream in which he sees Pussy and, in a panic, asks him how he would handle his own death.
 Back in New Jersey, Paulie sends Tony and Carmela a $2,000 espresso machine; Tony tells her that they owe their lifestyle to people like Paulie.

 In New York City, Faustino "Doc" Santoro and his bodyguard are murdered in a hit arranged by Phil, who becomes the new boss of the Lupertazzi family.

 Junior is visited at his mental care center by his former soldiers Pat Blundetto and Beppy Scerbo.
-Junior begs them to aid his escape but soon loses his resolve.
+Junior declares that he wants an apology from Tony for being accused of shooting him.
+He then asks them to help him escape, but forgets about it as soon as they leave.
 He returns to his old mob habits, bribing an orderly and organizing an illicit poker game for other patients.
 Professor Lynch, a patient Junior teases, informs on him and the game is ended.
 Junior finds an admiring follower in a young patient named Carter Chong, who has been institutionalized for his anger issues.

 Junior assaults Professor Lynch and is given a new regimen of sedatives.
 Carter devises a plan to distract the orderlies handing the pills to Junior so that he can covertly throw them away.
 Some of the drugs were meant to combat Junior's incontinence, and he soon humiliatingly wets himself.
 The orderly is fired for taking bribes and Junior is threatened with a transfer to a less pleasant, state-run facility if he does not take his medications.
 He complies with the treatment, much to Carter's disillusionment.
 Junior tries to make up with him, but calls him "Anthony."
 At a piano recital, Carter starts throwing paper balls at the pianist; when Junior shows disapproval, Carter becomes enraged and ferociously attacks him.

 Junior is next seen with the other patients (though not Carter) receiving animal-assisted therapy in the garden.
-He is in a wheelchair, with one arm in a cast, apart from the others.
+He is in a wheelchair, with one arm in a cast, seemingly sedated, apart from the others.